Information about applying for a place at a selective school in North Yorkshire.

 Day places are offered in accordance with our admissions criteria.
 The offer of a boarding place cannot be converted into a day place, or the other way round.

-These fees are subject to change each year, as deemed by the governors.
+The fees are subject to change each year, as deemed by the governors.

 You are advised that, should you decide to withdraw your child from Ripon Grammar School prior to the completion of their secondary education, you are required to give the authority and the school one term's written notice of that decision.
 You should also be aware that all boarders will be required to pay a bond, equivalent to 50 per cent of the first term's boarding fee when returning the signed formal acceptance.
 This bond is returned to you when your child leaves boarding, assuming all due fees have been paid to the school.

-The 'Suitability for Boarding' form is available on the school website and will need to be completed prior to an offer of a boarding place being confirmed.
+The 'suitability for boarding' form is available on the school website and will need to be completed prior to an offer of a boarding place being confirmed.

 The suitability for boarding form is used to make sure that the school can meet a student's needs in boarding but does not secure the offer of a place (this is done through the selection test and admissions process).
 You are advised to look around the boarding facility at the school with your child, before applying.